 Commander Brett Fotheringham, RNZN

-Brett has had a diverse career in the New Zealand Defence Force working in a range of operational, training, administrative and policy oriented roles.
+Brett is the current chairperson of the Trust and has had a diverse career in the New Zealand Defence Force working in a range of operational, training, administrative and policy oriented roles.
 He trained as a Seaman Officer and served at sea in a variety of Navy ships.
 He has been seconded to The Treasury and served a Base Manager of Scott Base, Antarctica.
 He has served with the United Nations in Cambodia and Afghanistan and represented the NZDF as Defence Adviser Pacific and Defence Attache Bangkok (responsible for Thailand, Cambodia and Vietnam).
 He is a graduate of Auckland University and has a Master of Philosophy from Cambridge University.
 His father served in the Korean War and grandfathers and great uncles in World War I and II.

 New Zealand War Graves Trust